MicrosoftEdge/MSEdgeExplainers/IframeMediaPause/iframe_media_pausing.md

 ### Web Audio API

+_This Web Audio API integration is dependent on the successful specification and implementation of the new AudioContextState `"interrupted"` proposed in this [explainer][`"interrupted"`]._

 The Web Audio API renders audio through an [AudioContext](https://webaudio.github.io/web-audio-api/#AudioContext) object.
 We propose that the `AudioContext` shouldn't be [allowed to start](https://webaudio.github.io/web-audio-api/#allowed-to-start) whenever it is not rendered and disallowed by the `media-playback-while-not-visible` policy.

-For scenario 1, if the iframe is not rendered, any `AudioContext` will not be [allowed to start](https://webaudio.github.io/web-audio-api/#allowed-to-start).
-Therefore, attempting to [create](https://webaudio.github.io/web-audio-api/#dom-audiocontext-audiocontext) a new `AudioContext` or start playback by calling [`resume()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-resume) shouldn't output any audio and put the `AudioContext` into a [`"suspended"`](https://webaudio.github.io/web-audio-api/#dom-audiocontextstate-suspended) state.
-It would be recommended for the iframe to wait for a new user interaction event before calling [`resume()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-resume) - e.g., `click`.
+For scenario 1, if the iframe is not rendered, any `AudioContext` will not be [allowed to start].
+Therefore, [creating][AudioContext constructor] a new `AudioContext` should initially put it into the [`"suspended"`] state.
+Consequently, attempting to start playback by calling [`resume()`] shouldn't output any audio and move the `AudioContext` to the [`"interrupted"`] state.
+In this case, the webpage can then listen to [`statechange`] events to determine when the interruption is over.

 ```js
 // AudioContext being created in a not rendered iframe, where